 Deep Dive: Why Is Velocity SQUARED?

 This deep dive covers Deep Dive: Why Is Velocity SQUARED? within Kinetic Energy for GCSE Physics.
 Revise Kinetic Energy in Energy for GCSE Physics with 15 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 2 of 15 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position